Full Body Sea Burial

 Full Body Burial at Sea – San Diego

 Full body burial at sea – complete body burial at sea – is another option instead of scattering ashes at sea..
 A total body burial at sea using a shroud or casket is also possible.
 We are seeing more families select the full-body burial at sea option.
+It is available for anyone; civilian personnel, active duty members of the uniformed services, and veterans.
 It is the most environmentally friendly available.
+According to the EPA (in 2020), there were 2544 total body burials conducted in the United States.
+Pacemakers should be removed before burial.

 The full-body sea burial is available to both military and civilian personnel.
 The military does have the option of the service being performed on a military ship while the ship is on deployment.

-For military burials at sea, the family cannot attend.
+For military burials at sea, the family members cannot attend.
 Military burials also always use a casket and can take 6 – 12 months to complete.
-We can hold the body.
+We can hold the body (human remains).
 However, waiting is a long time, and holding costs add up during this time.

-See our blog article for an extensive historical account of Full Body Sea Burial from a historical /cultural viewpoint across several cultures.
+Our blog article gives an extensive account of Full Body Sea Burial from a historical /cultural viewpoint across several cultures.

 Full Body Burial at Sea History